EmeryEx/zpropel/README.md

 ### Get Started

-View the demo directory for an example project and then create your project directory at: `data/zpropel/proxy`
+View the demo directory for an example project and then create your project files at: `data/zpropel/proxy`

 Build your project like this: `cd ~/zf2-install/public`, `php index.php propel-gen`